Best Dog Harness of 2021

 Ease of Putting Harness On

 If your dog isn't a fan of wearing a harness, then having one that goes on smoothly can save some effort.
 The two-strap models — the CoPatchy and Expawlorer — were the easiest to get on in a hurry, but since they lack a sternum strap, they often slide off to the side of the dog.
 Most designs attach the same way: by sliding one loop over the dog's head, then buckling up on each side.
 Some, like the 2-Hounds Designs Freedom and the PetSafe 3-in-1, are easily tangled and a challenge to orient correctly, making them harder to put on.

 Clip In Points

 Every design in this review has a rear clip-in point for attaching the leash to the dog's back, but some of these are tiny little D-rings that are much harder to clip than a large metal loop, especially if the dog is trying to get free.
 The "No-Pull" attachment point is on the front of the harness in the center of the chest.
 Only about half of the models tested have this no-pull attachment point, despite most of them being labeled as "no-pull."
 Those with both types of rings that were large and easy to clip, such as the Babyltrl Oxford, received the highest scores.

-Besides offering a choke free or no-pull way to attach a leash to your dog, most harnesses have several other handy features.
+Besides offering a choke-free or no-pull way to attach a leash to your dog, most harnesses have several other handy features.
 The most common is a handle for grabbing and restraining your dog up close, although not all models have one.
 The Ruffwear Webmaster has a vertically oriented suitcase-style handle that is the easiest to grab and hold.
-Designs with small, horizontally oriented handles are okay as long as your dog doesn't leap or pull to the side, which can twist the handle and pinch the fingers painfully, making it hard to continue to grasp.
+Designs with small, horizontally oriented handles are okay as long as your dog doesn't leap or pull to the side, which can twist the handle and pinch the fingers painfully, making it hard to keep your grasp.